Richard Fung: Professional career

 Fung produced his first independent video, Orientations: Lesbian and Gay Asians in 1984.
 He produced several videos that won awards and were screened in numerous venues and archived in various locations such as the London Institute of Contemporary Art, Chicago's Art Institute, and the Getty Gallery in Los Angeles.

-Fung teaches at the Ontario College of Art and Design.
+Fung taught at the Ontario College of Art and Design.
 He was the Chancellor's Visiting Associate Professor at University of California Irvine, a visiting assistant professor at State University of New York Buffalo and a visiting scholar at the Mass Communications Research Centre, Jamia Millia Islamia in New Delhi.
 Before working at Ontario College of Art and Design, Fung was the coordinator of the Centre for Media and Culture in Education at the Ontario Institute for Studies in Education at the University of Toronto.

 Fung served as a member on the editorial boards of Fuse and Amerasia.
 He is a member of the Caribbean Contemporary Arts in Trinidad, Toronto's Images Festival, the Racial Equality Committee of the Canada Council for the Arts, and the Toronto Arts Council.
 Fung is a programmer for the Inside Out Lesbian and Gay Film and Video Festival.
 A former Rockefeller Fellow at the Center for Media, Culture and History at New York University, Fung has lectured across North America, Europe, Asia and Australia.
 He has written and published on aspects of culture and identity.

 In 2021, he was one of the participants in John Greyson's experimental short documentary film International Dawn Chorus Day.

 Influences

 AIDS

 Richard Fung, along with video activists Gregg Bordowitz, Jean Carlomusto, Alexandra Juhasz, and James Wentzy, shared a goal of looking back at the historical developments in AIDS activism and its normalization in North America.
 Richard Fung's video essay Sea in the Blood (2000) allowed him to show his audience the seriousness of AIDS, documenting his experience of having a close family member battling thalassemia and a partner fighting AIDS.
-Richard's relationship to thalassemia came about via his sister Nan, and his relationship to AIDS via his partner, Tim McCaskell.
+Richard's relationship to thalassemia came about via his sister Nan, and his relationship to AIDS via his partner Tim McCaskell.
 Sea in the Blood is a reflection on race, sexuality, and disease, revolving around two trips that significantly affected his life.
 During the first trip, in 1962, Fung traveled from Trinidad to England with his sister Nan to meet an eminent hematologist interested in her disease.
 His second trip took place in 1977 when Fung and his partner, Tim McCaskell, made a pilgrimage from Europe to Asia.
 Nan died before Richard and Tim could return home.
 Fung's personal accounts are riddled with love, loss, and AIDS.
 He aimed to avoid sentimentality and lure the audience to feel as he does, through his video essay.
 Richard uses blood to symbolize HIV/AIDS and thalassemia, as thalassalemia is an inherited blood disorder and HIV/AIDS is a viral blood infection that passes from individual to individual.